socieboy/newsletter/README.md

 Socieboy\Newsletter\NewsletterServiceProvider
 ```

-Execute the command
+Execute the command to publish on the config folder the newsletter.php file
 ```
 php artisan vendor:publish
 ```

-To publish on the config folder the newsletter.php file
 ```
 return [
     'lists' => [